-Although development of HIV vaccines targeting components of the viral particles is still challenging, establishment and clinical introduction of the highly active antiretroviral therapy (HAART) that employs combinatory use of the three different types of antiretroviral drugs, such as nucleoside and non-nucleoside analogues acting as reverse transcriptase inhibitors, non-peptidic viral protease inhibitors (PIs) and the compounds blocking entry of HIV to CD4+ lymphocytes, efficiently suppress HIV replication in infected patients and have dramatically improved clinical course and life expectancy of AIDS patients (6-9).
-However, the prolongation of lives with long-term use of the above antiretroviral agents have generated novel morbidities and complications, which influence the patients' quality of life and add new risk factors for premature death.
-Central among them is the quite common AIDS-related insulin resistance and lipodystrophy syndrome (ARIRLS), which is characterized by a striking phenotype and marked metabolic disturbances that are reminiscent of Cushing syndrome (10).
-In agreement with above-indicated clinical background, acquired alterations in the sensitivity of tissues to glucocorticoids were originally hypothesized in AIDS patients, and this concept was further extended to other nuclear receptor (NR) family proteins.
+Although development of HIV vaccines targeting components of the viral particles is still challenging, establishment and clinical introduction of the highly active antiretroviral therapy (HAART) that employs combinatory use of the three different types of antiretroviral drugs, such as nucleoside and non-

+(6-9).
+However, the prolongation of lives with longterm use of the above antiretroviral agents have generated novel morbidities and complications, which influence the patients' quality of life and add new risk factors for premature death.
+Central among them is the guite common AIDS-related insulin resistance and lipodystrophy syndrome (ARIRLS), which is characterized by a striking phenotype and marked metabolic disturbances that are reminiscent of Cushing syndrome (10).
+In agreement with aboveindicated clinical background, acquired alterations in the sensitivity of tissues to glucocorticoids were originally hypothesized in AIDS patients, and this concept was further extended to other nuclear receptor (NR) family proteins.
 In addition, some PIs inhibit the cytochrome p450 enzyme CYP3A4, which is necessary to metabolize glucocorticoids into inactive forms (11).
 Thus, the pharmacologic action of glucocorticoids used in the AIDS patients treated with these compounds is pronounced due to slowing of their metabolism, and "iatrogenic" Cushing syndrome is subsequently developed in these patients (12).

-AIDS patients frequently develop several different types of malignancies, such as lymphoma and Kaposi sarcoma, in part due to profound destruction of host immune system by HIV (13,14).
-Glucocorticoids are among the central compounds for the treatment of the patients harboring these malignancies (13,15).
+AIDS patients frequently develop several different types of malignancies, such as lymphoma and Kaposi sarcoma, in part due to profound destruction by host immune system HIV (13,14).Glucocorticoids are among the central compounds for the treatment of the patients harboring these malignancies (13,15).
 Glucocorticoids are also pivotal for the treatment of HIV-associated nephropathy, which is observed in about 10% of AIDS patients (16).
 Use of glucocorticoids is further considered for the patients with HIV-associated tuberculosis and other opportunistic infections as part of the immunoadjuvant therapy (17,18).

-In this chapter, I will explain known interactions between HIV infection and the HPA axis, particularly focusing on glucocorticoid hormones.
-I also present our understanding on some emerging concepts of such interactions, and discuss their possible mechanisms and relevance to HIV pathogenesis.
+In this chapter, we will explain known interactions between HIV infection and the HPA axis, particularly focusing on glucocorticoid hormones.
+We also present our understanding on some emerging concepts of such interactions, and discuss their possible mechanisms and relevance to HIV pathogenesis.